ibm-cloud-docs/power-iaas/using-rhel.md

 You can use the [pvsadm tool](https://github.com/ppc64le-cloud/pvsadm#readme) to convert the RHEL 8.3 Qcow2 images to OVA image.
 The pvsadm tool is an open source tool and not an IBM-supported product.
 If you experience any issues with this tool, you can [open an issue](https://github.com/ppc64le-cloud/pvsadm/issues) within the pvsadm tool GitHub repository.
 If you use any tool for RHEL releases that are in extended support, ensure that only the Extended Update Support (EUS)-related packages are downloaded and packaged by the tool.
 {: note}

-## Registering and subscribing to RHEL
+## Registering and purchasing subscription to RHEL
 {: #subscribing-to-rhel}

-{{site.data.keyword.powerSys_notm}} does not provide a subscription to RHEL.
-You must purchase the RHEL subscription from Red Hat and then enable it.

 You cannot contact the Red Hat-based repository and download the appropriate software packages without first enabling your RHEL subscription.
 {: note}